WNCR (AM): Switch to Catholic radio

 On May 31, 2025, Elyria-Lorain Broadcasting announced the sale of WEOL's license to St. Peter the Rock Media, owner of Catholic radio station and EWTN Radio affiliate WCCR; the station became a WCCR repeater the next day.
-Elyria-Lorain Broadcasting retained WEOL's intellectual property and call sign with the sale, and concurrently announced WEOL's local programming—primarily high school sports coverage—would only be available online with new studios at the Chronicle-Telegram offices.
-WEOL's broadcast of weekly services from the Elyria First United Methodist Church, heard over the station since 1958, was also dropped.
+Elyria-Lorain and LCP&P retained WEOL's intellectual property and call sign with the sale, and concurrently announced WEOL's local programming—primarily high school sports coverage—would only be available online with new studios at the Chronicle-Telegram offices.
+The license sale and online streaming model had been under consideration for 18 months, and followed the Chronicles conversion to an online newspaper.
+WEOL's broadcast of weekly services from the Elyria First United Methodist Church, heard over the station since 1958, was also dropped but moved to WOBL the following month.

+The sale closed on September 12, 2025.
+St. Peter the Rock Media subsequently changed the call sign to WNCR, effective December 8.

 FM translator

-Since August 2, 2019, WEOL has been rebroadcast over Elyria, Ohio, FM translator W262DM (100.3 FM).
+WNCR has been rebroadcast over Elyria, Ohio, translator W262DM since August 2, 2019.
 The translator was applied for as part of the FCC's "AM Revitalization" initiative.